binwiederhier/ntfy/docs/config.md

     maxretry = 10
     ```

-!!! info If you run nginx in a container, append `, chain=DOCKER-USER` to the jail.local action.
+Note that if you run nginx in a container, append `, chain=DOCKER-USER` to the jail.local action.
+By default, the jail action chain
+is `INPUT`, but `FORWARD` is used when using docker networks. `DOCKER-USER`, available when using docker, is part of the `FORWARD`
+chain.

 ## Health checks
 A preliminary health check API endpoint is exposed at `/v1/health`.
 The endpoint returns a `json` response in the format shown below.